Art & Creative Media, Bachelor of Fine Arts

 Program Overview

-Bachelor of Fine Art (BFA) Creative Media or Studio Art is an intensive professional degree pathway that exposes students to a breadth and depth of study in the areas of CREATIVE MEDIA (Photography, Graphic Design, Digital Illustration, and Time Based Media) or STUDIO ART (Painting, Drawing, Ceramics, Sculpture, and Printmaking).
+The Bachelor of Fine Art (BFA) Creative Media or Studio Art is an intensive professional degree pathway that exposes students to a breadth and depth of study in the areas of CREATIVE MEDIA (Photography, Video, Graphic Design, Digital Illustration, etc) or STUDIO ART (Painting, Drawing, Ceramics, Sculpture, Printmaking, etc).

 Areas of Exploration